ironrule/se_project_aroundtheus/README.md

 The fourth phase of this project included Javascript form validation for the edit profile modal.
 I also added new controls for closing the modals by using the mouse and clicking anywhere outside of the modal content, or by pressing the escape key.

+The next phase of this project included bringing my Javascript together in modules, so I created a FormValidator module and a Card module.
+I moved the appropriate code to the correct methods and removed all other code.
+I also took time during this refactoring to organize my code in a better way and include headings to improve the readability.
+Finally, I added some functionality to the form validation error messages to clean them up after they were no longer needed.

+**Hosted Site**

 The site is currently hosted on GitHub Pages at the following address:

 [Link to the project site on GitHub Pages](https://ironrule.github.io/se_project_aroundtheus/)